tier4/driving_log_replayer/docs/use_case/localization.en.md

 ### Availability of NDT
 Evaluate whether the following output is being output regularly:

-- `/localization/pose_estimator/pose_with_covariance`
+- `/localization/pose_estimator/pose`

 This is accomplished by indirectly using a package within Autoware called Component State Monitor.
+The evaluator subscribes the following topic for the information:

+- `/diagnostics_agg`

 ## Evaluation Result